thomaskchan/fetchgmail/README.md

 ## Configuration file options

+Default configuration file is ~/.fetchgmailrc, but you may specify it as an argument.

 ### mda /usr/bin/formail -s /usr/bin/procmail -f - -m ~/.procmailrc
 - What to pipe each mail to